 In Fig.~\ref{fig:bermis}, we evaluate the performance of the separate receiver design in a setting with limited interleaver depth and mismatched channel states.
 The results are shown for a fixed $4$-state Markov Middleton model with $A=0.3$, $r=0.9$, and $\Lambda=10$.
 The number of turbo iterations is set to $10$.
 We first design a receiver that only assumes $\hat{W}=2$, which leads to a total of $2M=8$ trellis states in the IN detector.
 In this case, the receiver is designed to ignore the higher impulsive noise states.
 The results show that the performance of the receiver with a mismatched $\hat{W}=2$ state assumption is very close to that of the matched receiver design with $W=4$ states, which is also identified in Fig.~\ref{fig:airG_mis}.
 This is an important observation as we can design an efficient receiver with a reduced number of states without much performance loss.
 The results of Fig.~\ref{fig:bermis} also show that the receiver is sensitive to the interleaver depth.
-A smaller interleaver depth of $4000$ leads to a performance loss of around $2.7$~dB, while a depth of $800$ results in significant performance degradation of around $10$~dB loss at a BER of $10^{-4}$ for the turbo-DPSK-IN system.
+A smaller interleaver depth of $4000$ leads to a performance loss of around $2.7$~dB, while a depth of $800$ results in significant performance degradation of around $10$~dB loss at a BER of $10^{-4}$ when compared to a system with an interleaver depth of 100000 for the turbo-DE-PSK-IN system.
 The benefits of using a large interleaver depth are mainly twofold.
 First, it improves the MAP-based IN detector (equalizer) performance, and second, it effectively spreads the decoding errors for the two constituent decoders, which is crucial for the turbo decoding performance.
-We can see that the conventional PSK-IN (black dashed lines) can only acquire the detector-related benefits, while the proposed turbo-DPSK-IN system (blue solid lines) can benefit from both.
-This is because the turbo-DPSK-IN system can effectively spread the decoding errors thanks to the recursive nature of the differential decoder, which is crucial for turbo decoding performance.
+We can see that the conventional turbo-PSK-IN (black dashed lines) can only acquire the detector-related benefits, while the proposed turbo-DE-PSK-IN system (blue solid lines) can benefit from both.
+This is because the turbo-DE-PSK-IN system can effectively spread the decoding errors thanks to the recursive nature of the differential decoder, which is crucial for turbo decoding performance.